m0xpd/YuSynth-VCA-for-Eurorack/PCB/INFO.md

-These can be loaded into the (free) version of Eagle: https://www.autodesk.co.uk/products/eagle/features and are ready for the CAM processor to produce Gerber files ready to send to a PCB fabrication facilities.
+These can be loaded into the (free) version of Eagle: https://www.autodesk.co.uk/products/eagle/features and are ready for the CAM processor to produce Gerber files ready to send to a PCB house.

-I have used JLCPCB (https://jlcpcb.com/) to produce the prototype seen in the pictures above (usual disclaimer).
+I have used JLCPCB (https://jlcpcb.com/) to produce the prototype seen in the pictures below (usual disclaimer).
 JLCPCB offer a file to set up the CAM processor to produce the Gerbers in the correct format - it is available (along with some guidelines) here: https://support.jlcpcb.com/article/137-how-to-generate-gerber-and-drill-files-in-autodesk-eagle